Profit Calculator

 Understanding all profit layers is critical because a business can have superb gross margins but terrible net margins (swallowed by overhead), or strong EBITDA but weak net income (crushed by debt service).
 Each margin level points to a different problem or strength.
 A restaurant with 65% gross margin but 3% net margin has a cost control problem.
 A SaaS company with 80% gross margin and 25% net margin has a well-run operation.

 This calculator computes every profit metric from the income statement, visualizes the profit waterfall from revenue down to net income, calculates break-even revenue, and models how revenue changes flow through to the bottom line.
-The waterfall chart makes it instantly clear where money goes and which cost categories have the biggest impact.
+The waterfall chart makes it clear where money goes and which cost categories have the biggest impact.

 Understanding profit at each level — gross, EBITDA, operating, net — shows where revenue is absorbed by costs and where the biggest leverage points sit.
 The waterfall makes margin compression and cost structure issues easy to spot, even when the income statement is busy.

-How to Use This Calculator
+How to Use the Inputs

 1. Enter total revenue for the period